bell-kevin/time/README.md

 Include a method to display the time with colons separating the units.
 If the time is 1 hour, 22 minutes, and 35 seconds, print it as 1:22:35.

-Run the project to match the sample session and take a screenshot.
+Run the project and take a screenshot.
 Change all of the input in the driver class, run it again, and take a screenshot.